 Though not immediately apparent to me the first couple of times I saw the film, it is also true that the low angle camera work in some scenes, including at least one for which a hole was cut in the studio floor, were very effective in adding an intimidating, intoxicated quality to parts of the story that went well with the device of telling the story in multiple, sometimes overlapping and conflicting recollections, as if adding something of the personal impressionability of the eye-witnesses.

-These and other indices of technical ingenuity were undoubtedly influential on succeeding film-makers, but seminal only in the eyes of American exceptionalists demanding that everything must be re-invented in America, as an American property, in this case ignoring the highly artistic, impressionist work of European film-makers, perhaps particularly the German school snuffed out by the rise of the Nazis.
+These and other indices of technical ingenuity were undoubtedly influential on succeeding film-makers, but seminal only in the eyes of American exceptionalists demanding that everything must be re-invented in America, as an American property, in this case ignoring the highly evocative work of European and other film-makers (Sergei Eisenstein, for example), perhaps particularly those of German Expressionism, which was snuffed out by the rise of the Nazis.

-A great deal of speculation has gone into interpreting the story itself, which can be seen as the finger-pointing public ‘outing’ of Hearst as a deeply flawed and ominously ambitious man – a characterisation the newspaper tycoon unquestionably accepted and took to heart as cause for his petulant vendetta against Welles.
+A great deal of speculation has gone into interpreting the story itself, which can be seen as the finger-pointing public ‘outing’ of Hearst as a deeply flawed and ominously ambitious man–a characterization the newspaper tycoon unquestionably accepted and took to heart as cause for his petulant vendetta against Welles.
 However, my lasting impression is that the story functions on no more profound a level than its progenitor: Faust.
 Charles Foster Kane selling his soul for control over all that surrounds him, but ending up destroying or pushing away all that he hoped to control.
-Not a bad re-working of the old tale, but not, I think, quite as quintessentially American, or Wellesian, as many people would like to think.
+Not a bad re-working of the old tale, but not, I think, quite as quintessentially American, or Wellesian, as many people would like to think today.
 Nor was Hearst the first or last tycoon to travel that road quite so obviously.
-In the end all capitalists serve capital, not themselves or the society whose adulation and control they seem to seek with routine predictability.
+In the end all capitalists serve capital, not themselves or the society whose adulation or control they seem to seek with routine predictability.